AndCake/zino/README.md

 	- Zino Grunt task merges separated technologies back into the components for easier deployment
 - faster to download
 - use CSS in JS the React way or define an automatically scoped fully-fledged stylesheet or mix both
-- uses virtual DOM to efficiently render with as few reflows / repaints as possible

 Browser Support
 ---------------